- How do I apply?

 You will access the application via Guardian, our platform, and follow these steps:

-- The application is entitled “George Mason University Incident Reporting Form.”
-Under the yellow Information tab and Report Type, the Stay Mason Student Support Fund will automatically appear.
+- The application is titled “George Mason University Incident Reporting Form.”

 - Enter Date and Time; for Location, you can select “Unknown;” and for Building and Specific Location, you can select “None.”

-- Enter the amount requested AND identify your funding needs by checking only the categories of expenses that apply (please do not check all of the boxes unless they apply to your situation and you can provide documentation).
+- Enter the amount requested AND identify your funding needs by checking only the categories of expenses that apply (please do not check all of the boxes unless you can provide documentation).

-- Provide a detailed explanation of your current financial hardship.
+- Provide a detailed explanation of your current financial hardship (what is your situation).

 - Upload documentation under “Supporting Documentation” for each item of expense checked.